 - Salt Point State Park (Jenner): The coastal bluff trail is accessible for one-tenth of a mile.
 Also accessible: restroom and parking in Gerstle Cove Terrace lot.
 More Information.

-- Sonoma Coast State Beach (extensive stretch of the Sonoma coastline): This state park encompasses a great many beaches, campgrounds, picnic areas and trails — each with its own set of accessible options.
+- Sonoma Coast State Park (17 miles along the Sonoma coastline): This state park encompasses a great many beaches, campgrounds, picnic areas and trails — each with its own set of accessible options.
 Some of the beaches offer beach wheelchairs (call 707-875-3483 for more info).
 To learn about many of those options, visit this page.

 - Sonoma SHP (Sonoma): The park encompasses various buildings in the city of Sonoma, each with its own set of accessible options.
 You can learn more about the individual options by visiting this page.

 - Sugarloaf Ridge SP (Kenwood): Accessible options here include three campsites, a picnic area, a portion of the Meadow Trail, restrooms, parking, the visitors center, and most of the Robert Ferguson Observatory.
 Read all about it.